livebook-dev/livebook/docs/teams/shared_file_storages.md

 Livebook file storages are used to store notebooks and their files.

-Whenever you add (update or detach) a file storage to your organization hub, Livebook Teams will synchronize that with the Livebook of every member of your organization.
+Whenever you add (update or detach) a file storage to your organization workspace, Livebook Teams will synchronize that with the Livebook of every member of your organization.

 ![](images/add_shared_file_storage.png)